rahulsamsum007/app.py/README.md

-Got it, you want to extract the substring between '-' and '/' from the input string, then match it with the `treatmentname` column in the `ArrowTextMaster` table and return the corresponding `arrowdirection` value.

-Here's how you can achieve this:
+Understood, let's modify the function to return 'U' if the treatment name is not found in the `ArrowTextMaster` table and ensure the arrow direction contains only 'I' and 'O'.
+Here's the updated function:

 ```sql
 CREATE OR REPLACE FUNCTION f_getarrow(p_product VARCHAR2) RETURN VARCHAR2 AS